System Assumptions

 Fallacy: Peak FLOPS predict real-world training throughput.

 Datasheet FLOPS are measured under idealized conditions—perfectly aligned matrix dimensions, 100 percent occupancy, zero memory stalls.
 Real training workloads typically achieve 30–50 percent of peak (measured as Model FLOPS Utilization, or MFU).
-Using peak FLOPS to estimate training time without an MFU discount produces estimates that are 2–3\(\times\) too optimistic, leading to missed deadlines and budget overruns.
+Using peak FLOPS to estimate training time without an MFU discount produces estimates that are 2–3.3\(\times\) too optimistic, leading to missed deadlines and budget overruns.

 Pitfall: Using FP32 FLOPS when the workload runs in BF16 or FP8.

-Modern accelerators have separate datapaths for different precisions, and the peak throughput varies dramatically: the H100 delivers 990 TFLOPS in FP16 tensor operations but only sixty TFLOPS in FP32 non-tensor operations—a 16\(\times\) difference.
+Modern accelerators have separate datapaths for different precisions, and the peak throughput varies dramatically: the H100 delivers 989 TFLOPS in FP16 tensor operations but only 67 TFLOPS in FP32 CUDA-core operations—about 15\(\times\) difference.
 Quoting the wrong precision’s peak when computing utilization or estimating training time produces meaningless results.
-Always match the constant to the precision your workload actually uses.
+Always match the constant to the precision the workload actually uses.

 Fallacy: Hardware constants are stable enough to hardcode.

 Accelerator specifications, cloud pricing, and energy costs change with every hardware generation and contract renegotiation.
 Hardcoding “the A100 has 2 TB/s bandwidth” in a calculation means the estimate silently rots as hardware evolves.
-This is precisely why the book uses mlsys/constants.py—updating a single value propagates the correction everywhere.
+This is precisely why the book uses mlsysim/core/constants.py—updating a single value propagates the correction everywhere.

 Pitfall: Treating TDP as actual power consumption.